thesheepcat/K-indexer/API_TECHNICAL_SPECIFICATIONS.md

 **Common Fields for All Notification Types:**
 - `id`: Transaction ID of the notification content
 - `userPublicKey`: Public key of the user who created the notification
-- `timestamp`: Uses `k_mentions.block_time` consistently for proper chronological ordering
+- `timestamp`: Block time for proper chronological ordering
 - `userNickname`: Base64 encoded nickname from user's broadcast (optional)
 - `userProfileImage`: Base64 encoded profile image from user's broadcast (optional)
-- `contentType`: Type of mention - "post", "reply", or "vote"
+- `contentType`: Type of notification - "post", "reply", "quote", or "vote"
 - `cursor`: Compound cursor combining timestamp and record ID (e.g., `"1758996519522_571321"`) for use with pagination

 **Vote-Specific Fields (only for vote notifications):**